The Pickwick Corporation

 The Pickwick Corporation was a California corporation that historically encompassed a number of related businesses, including the surviving Pickwick Hotel in San Francisco, California.

 History

-Prior firms, merged to the Pickwick Corporation, had used the Pickwick Theatre, as their departure point.
-The company was named for its office location, the 1904 San Diego Pickwick Theater, built by Louis J. Wilde, primarily for vaudeville but converted to movies in 1922 and demolished in 1926.
+Prior firms, merged to the Pickwick Corporation, had used the Pickwick Theatre as their departure point.
+The company was named for its office location, the 1904 San Diego Pickwick Theater, and was built by Louis J. Wilde.
+Its primary use was for vaudeville, but it converted to movies in 1922.
+Four years later, it was demolished.